DavisNoah02/Hello-World/README.md

-Into to github.
+~ Intro to github.
-This is Hello world in Javascript
+~ This is Hello world in Javascript